 Have heard tell that ere was a Meer too)

-In fact according to S.R Farooqui Urdu began life as Urdu e Mualla (language of the exalted and referred to Persian rather than present day Urdu.)
+In fact according to Prof S.R Farooqui the term Urdu began life as Urdu e Mualla and referred to the city of Shahjahanabad.
+The language was Zabaan e Urdu e Mualla (language of the exalted court).

 Peter Austin in his “One thousand languages: living, endangered, and lost” writes that “Urdu and Hindi have the same roots in the emerging Indo-Aryan language varieties spoken in an area centred on Delhi and specially the variety called Khari Boli which spread throughout India under the Muslim armies of the Delhi Sultanate (13th to 15th Century).

 In the early 19th Century the British chose Khari Boli as their administrative language, encouraging the use of Perso-Arabic and Devnagari script in parallel.
 The choice of scripts and source of learned of vocabulary gradually became a source of religious affiliations and ultimately resulted in two standard languages, Urdu and Hindi.”

 The advent of the Printing Press meant that religious literature was translated for the common man.
 This deepened the growing schism amongst religions which was being fanned by the British and led to Sanskrtisation and Persianisation of Hindustani into a formal Urdu written in Persian script using Persian origin words and Hindi written in Devnagari with more words of Sanskrit origin.